-- within the Group, there are organizational structures in place for each operating unit with clearly defined responsibilities and levels of authority.
-Management of each operating unit has clear responsibility for identifying risks affecting their unit and the overall Group's business as a whole.
-They are also charged with instituting adequate procedures and internal controls to mitigate and monitor such risks on an ongoing basis; - operating policies and procedures that serve as general management guide for daily operation.
-These policies and procedures are reviewed on a regular basis to reflect changing risks or to resolve any operational deficiencies.
-It is also to promote efficiency and accountability for the Group; - as part of the performance monitoring process, management information in the form of forecasts and quarterly management accounts and reports are provided to the Board for review and approval; - the Audit Committee reviews the quarterly and annual financial statements and results announcements and recommends to the Board for approval; - regular meetings are held to discuss on the overall Group and operating subsidiaries' operational matters and to resolve key operational, financial, human resource and other related issues; - regular risk based internal audit reviews are carried out to monitor compliance with operational and financial procedures and to review and assess the risk the Group's operations are exposed to.
-Periodic review reports are presented to the Audit Committee;
+- Within the Group, there are organizational structures in place for each operating unit with clearly defined responsibilities and levels of authority.
+Management of each operating unit has clear responsibilities for identifying risks and the overall Group's business as a whole.
+They are also responsible for instituting adequate procedures and internal controls to mitigate and monitor such risks on an ongoing basis. - Operating policies and procedures that serve as a general management guide for daily operations.
+These policies and procedures are reviewed on a regularly basis to reflect changing risks or to resolve any operational deficiencies.
+It is also to promote efficiency and accountability for the Group. - As part of the performance monitoring process, management information in the form of forecasts and quarterly management accounts and reports are provided to the Board for review and approval. - The Audit Committee reviews the quarterly and annual financial statements and results announcements and recommended to the Board for approval. - Regular meetings are held to discuss on the overall Group and operating subsidiaries' operational matters and to resolve key operational, financial, human resource and other related issues. - Regular internal audit reviews are carried out to identify any area of improvement, besides compliance with internal control best practices, guidelines and objectives.